deemount/kraken/README.md

 ## Environment

-You need to create a .en file in your root folder.
+You need to create a .env file in your root folder.

 ```shell
 API_KRAKEN_VERSION="0"